 Typically, woods from plants that have vines or flowers are not safe to burn.
 Not because the wood won’t ignite but because many of them are from poisonous plants.
 Some of these can include poison ivy, poison oak, sumac, or oleander.
 Igniting these woods with intense flames can cause the poison to become airborne.
 The smoke that the fire then produces becomes toxic, and there may be health issues that arise from inhaling them.

 Sitting around a fire pit can be a relaxing way to end your night or spend the weekend, but you don’t want to have to be tending the flames all night.
 Nor do you want to be inhaling large amounts of smoke or other toxins.
-This is why understanding the best woods for use in your fire pit is so important.
+This is why understanding the best woods to burn in a fire pit is so important.

 By far, the best choice is a mixture of softwoods with hardwood.
 Starting with softwoods as kindling and then throwing a few hardwood blocks on the flame will have you with a nice warm fire that doesn’t take much to keep going.
 It also allows you to spend the night doing what you came to the pit to do: relaxing, sharing good conversation or curling up with a good book.